Ferlab-Ste-Justine/ferlab-ui/README.md

-# @ferlab-ui
+# @ferlab

 Sets of shareable components

-- @ferlab-ui/core-react Components for React
+- @ferlab/ui Components for React
-- @ferlab-ui/core-style Set of scss style for the components, can be use with different stacks
+- @ferlab/style Set of scss style for the components, can be use with different stacks